Fractional squeezing: spectra and dynamics from generalized squeezing Hamiltonian with fractional orders: Theoretical background and computational methodology

 Our simulations proceed as follows: We construct a truncated Hamiltonian matrix of size $N \times N$.
 We always choose even values of $N$.
 To obtain the spectrum, we diagonalize this truncated Hamiltonian.
 As discussed in Ref.~\cite{Ashhab2026PRA}, the two eigenvalues that are closest to zero (and located symmetrically on the positive and negative sides of zero) contain important information, for example whether the spectrum is continuous or discrete in the limit of infinite $N$.
-For questions related to the dynamics, considering the spectral decomposition of the squeezing operator and the fact that the vacuum state is typically well approximated by a superposition of only the two eigenstates of the Hamiltonian that corresponds to one of the above-mentioned eigenvalues, we analyze these eigenstates.
+For questions related to the dynamics, considering the fact that the vacuum state is typically well approximated by a superposition of only the two eigenstates of the Hamiltonian that correspond to the above-mentioned eigenvalues, we analyze these eigenstates.
 For the purpose of analyzing the dependence on $n$, we perform simulations for $n=0, 0.1, 0.2, \ldots, 6$.